ByronC1989/Solitaire/Instructions.md

 13. Stockpile must maintain order set by talon pile when re-stocking.
 14. User must be able to start a new game, thus receiving a freshly shuffled deck of cards

 ### c.
-Additional requirements:
+Additional Requirements

 1. A working scoring system
 2. Current score must be displayed and accurate
-3. Vegas rules should be available as additional game mode.
+3. Vegas rules should be available as an additional game mode.